Zhong

 rebound back to its original arch shape due to the elasticity of

-as shown in FIG. 1C.
-The electric field generated by the separated
+plates, as shown in FIG. 1C.
+The electric field generated by the

-surface charges will then give rise to a much higher potential on
+separated surface charges will then give rise to a much higher

-the aluminum foil side 120than the top electrode 116.
-Such a
+potential on the aluminum foil side 120than the top electrode

-potential difference will drive the flow of positive charges from
+116. Such a potential difference will drive the flow of positive

-aluminum foil to the top electrode through the external load
+charges from aluminum foil to the top electrode through the

-10until the potential difference is fully offset by the
+external load 10until the potential difference is fully offset

-transferred charges, rendering the top electrode with a surface
+by the transferred charges, rendering the top electrode with a

-charge density of ([Delta][sigma]), while the aluminum electrode
+surface charge density of ([Delta][sigma]), while the aluminum

-again to reach the close contact of the two plates, as shown in
+pressed again to reach the close contact of the two plates, as

-FIG. 1E, these redistributed charges will inversely build a
+shown in FIG. 1E, these redistributed charges will inversely

-positive potential on the top electrode 116, which will drive all
+build a positive potential on the top electrode 116, which will

-of the transferred charges ([Delta][sigma]) to flow back to the
+drive all of the transferred charges ([Delta][sigma]) to flow

-inner surface of the aluminum foil 120.
-Then a cycle is achieved
+back to the inner surface of the aluminum foil 120.
+Then a cycle

-and the device will go back to the equilibrium state depicted in
+is achieved and the device will go back to the equilibrium state

 [0023] Both the voltage and current outputs are related to the

-of the plate), which is determined by the triboelectric charge
+area of the plate), which is determined by the triboelectric

-density ([sigma]0) and the separation distance of the two plates.
+charge density ([sigma]0) and the separation distance of the two

-The results of an analytical calculation 200based on a simplified
+plates.
+The results of an analytical calculation 200based on a

-model of quasi-infinite flat plates, indicates the magnitude of
+simplified model of quasi-infinite flat plates, indicates the

 [0024] In one experimental embodiment, the electric output